cy-xu/simple_CycleGAN/README.md

 Follow the naming pattern of `trainA`, `trainB`, `testA`, and place them in `datasets\your_dataset\`.
 You can also change directories inside `simple_cygan.py`.

 ## Citation
-If you use this code for your research, please cite Jun-Yan Et al's papers.
+If you use this code for your research, please cite Jun-Yan et al's papers.
 ```
 @inproceedings{CycleGAN2017,
   title={Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networkss},